 In Japan, the earliest weapons originated as tools for hunting, and were commonly made from stone, copper, bronze, or iron.
 During the Jomon period, the earliest historical era of Japan, which coincides with the Neolithic, Bronze, and Iron Ages in Europe and Asia, stone spearheads, axes, and clubs were used.
 Wooden bows and arrows were also found in Jomon sites, along with stone arrowheads.

-By the time of the Yayoi period, around 400 BCE to 300 CE, iron arrowheads, knives, and bronze swords were used.
+By the time of the Yayoi period, around 300 BC to 250 AD, iron arrowheads, knives, and bronze swords were used.
 It was only during the Kofun period that the earliest steel swords were crafted, designed for battles.
 While today we associate the Japanese swords with the samurai, the warriors from this period were military elites of early clan groups and not samurai.
 The swords also held religious and mystical significance, derived from the beliefs in kami of Shinto, Japan’s native religion.

 List of Ancient Japanese Weapons

 The earliest recorded histories of Japan come from two books – the Nihon Shoki (Chronicles of Japan) and the Kojiki (Record of Ancient Matters).
 These books narrate myths about the magical power of swords.
 Even though the Yayoi people used iron tools for farming, the swords of the Yayoi period were made of bronze.
 However, these bronze swords had religious significance and weren’t used for warfare.

 Sometimes called a ken, the tsurugi is a straight, double-edged steel sword of ancient Chinese design, and was used in Japan from the 3rd to the 6th centuries.
 However, it was eventually replaced by the chokuto, a type of sword from which all other Japanese swords developed.